stashed/stash/docs/guides/monitoring/builtin.md

 Here, `prometheus.io/scrap: "true"` annotation indicates that Prometheus should scrap metrics for this service.

-These three annotations are backup and recovery metrics specific annotation.
-They provides information about `pushgateway` endpoints which provides those metrics.
+The following three annotations point to `pushgateway` endpoints which provides backup and recovery metrics.

 ```ini
 prometheus.io/pushgateway_path: /metrics